sunbeomk/sunbeomk.github.io/_pages/about.md

 social: true
 ---

 Hello!
-I am a postdoctoral scholar in College of Education at the University of Washington.
-I earned a Ph.D. in Quantitative Psychology and an M.S. in Statistics from the University of Illinois Urbana-Champaign.
+I am a Postdoctoral Scholar in the College of Education at the University of Washington.
+I earned a Ph.D. in Quantitative Psychology and an M.S. in Applied Statistics from the University of Illinois Urbana-Champaign.

-I am broadly interested in **psychometrics** and **data science**.
+I am interested in **psychometrics** and **data science**.
 My current research focuses on:

 **1. Copula-based Latent Variable Models** I develop copula-based methods to improve measurement accuracy and enable hypothesis testing for non-linear and asymmetric dependence of latent variables.
 This overcomes traditional multivariate Gaussian assumptions, allowing for a more flexible and nuanced dependence modeling.